TheNameIsGav/Muninn/Functions.md

 ## Serve Default Games
 `serve_default_games` serves a list of game names to the frontend for searching through the database.

+This function gives a list of all games in the database so that the searchbar can give suggestions to users.
+It sends a 504 if things go wrong, and a 201 if things go smoothly.

 ## Add Game to Library
 `add_game_to_library` allows users to add a game to their library.